altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 `
 ~Self~.~gravity~=0;
 `
-~The wind stopped, and an eerie silence blanked her~ ~She breathed, and tried to calm down, knowing the monster was active and somewhere in her head...~ ~She looked at herself, dressed as she was: she briefly considered if clothes were part of her identity or not, and as she did, they winked in and out of existence~
+~The wind stopped, and an eerie silence blanked her.
+She breathed, and tried to calm down, knowing the monster was active and somewhere in her head....
+She looked at herself, dressed as she was: she briefly considered if clothes were part of her identity or not, and as she did, they winked in and out of existence.
-~Startled, she tried again...~
+Startled, she tried again...~
 'M::It is my mind after all, I get to make up the rules...'
 *She breathed in*
 ~She didn't know that for sure, but she figured it was a good guess, and she still felt a little hungry...~